aizech/simple-membership-menu/README.md

 # Changelog

+## 1.0.1
+- Tested and adapted for WordPress 6.x.

 ## 1.0.0
 - Add group access restriction to menu items ( Appearance -> Menu ) following the available groups created from the Simple Membership Panel.